-Since most HR teams use an HRIS to help them improve their processes and stay organized, it’s good for everyone who works with HR to be familiar with a few HRIS basics like what an HRIS does, which organizations need them, and how to best use an HRIS.
+Since most HR teams use an HRIS to help them improve their processes and stay organized, it’s good for everyone who works with HR to be familiar with a few HRIS basics like the variations and definition of HRIS, what an HRIS does, which organizations need HRIS, and how to best use an HRIS.
 Whether you’re new to HR, a leader looking to get a better idea of your HR team’s world, or anyone in between, we hope you’ll find this HRIS overview useful!

 What does HRIS stand for?

 While most seem to agree that HRIS stands for Human Resource Information System, some insist that the “S” actually stands for software.